cherenkevich/juno.sh/_posts/2017-09-01-privacy-policy.markdown

 k) **Consent**.
 Consent of the data subject is any freely given, specific, informed and unambiguous indication of the data subject's wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her.

-l) **Application**.
-The software application Juno: Jupyter Notebook Client for mobile devices that was created by Rational Matter.
-The Application is a mobile client that provides access to arbitrary Jupyter server from an iOS device.
+l) **Applications**.
+The software applications Juno and Juno Connect for mobile devices that were created by Rational Matter.
+The Applications are a suite of mobile apps allowing to use Jupyter on iOS and iPadOS devices.

 ### 2. Name and Address of the controller